Taureon/-TF2-Map-CFG-Generator-Generator/README.md

 # TF2-Map-CFG-Generator-Generator
 Generates a batch file that anyone without node.js can run!
-(Windows only)
+(Windows only) The batch file generates map configs so you don't have to do each individual one!

 How to use the script generator?
 Run the script generator with Node.js.